theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ## A case for the number of non-Muslim girls that get sent to Syria

 Common sense would make us think that the parents would immediately file a case if their child gets converted to Islam and married to a Muslim man.
 But this is Kerala; Kerala respects and accepts all religions.
 Kerala is this state run by Communists, who themselves reject all notions of God and religion, but are liberal enough to let their child follow what the child wants.
 Since the Communists have an equal stand on any religion, it does not matter to them which religion their child picks.
 As long as the child is happy.
 And everyone in Kerala is uniform in this thought.
+Isn’t that why a 100% of those eligible to vote, vote for the CPI there, and everyone wears only red shirts, drinks only tea, and eats only fish and rice?

 If the child gets converted to Islam and gets sent to Syria, that would be after the child cuts all ties with the parents.
 The parents helplessly accept it, because at the end of the day, every parent wants their child to be happy---even at the cost of the parents' unhappiness.